software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

 > You don't need to have a Daily Scrum event on a daily basis.
-Just start each group meeting (including the weekly sessions) with a Daily Scrum.
+Just start each team meeting (including the weekly sessions) with a Daily Scrum.

 ## Usage guide documentation